mimishak-um/cybersecurity-portfolio/README.md

 ## 📌 About Me

-I am **Ishak Ismail**, a Cyber Threat Analyst with over three years of experience.
+I am **Mohamed Ishak**, a Cyber Threat Analyst with over three years of experience.
 I specialize in threat detection, SIEM management, and SOC process optimization.
 Passionate about solving security challenges, I aim to create robust cybersecurity solutions.

 ---